mkscho63/sta/README.md

 - Delapouite for <a href="https://game-icons.net/1x1/delapouite/weight-lifting-up.html" target="_blank">Fitness</a> and <a href="https://game-icons.net/1x1/delapouite/chat-bubble.html" target="_blank">Chat Bubble</a> Icons.
 It can be found at <a href="https://game-icons.net/" target="_blank">https://game-icons.net/</a>.
 Personal website: <a href="https://delapouite.com/" target="_blank">https://delapouite.com/</a>
 - Skoll for <a href="https://game-icons.net/1x1/skoll/fist.html" target="_blank">Control</a> and <a href="https://game-icons.net/1x1/skoll/achievement.html" target="_blank">Daring</a> Icon.
 Can be found at <a href="https://game-icons.net/" target="_blank">https://game-icons.net/</a>.
 - <a href="https://github.com/angrytramp" target="_blank">angrytramp</a> for developing a shared Momentum pool.

+- Thanks to IHaveThatPower for getting a lot of the heavy lifting done on the v10 upgrade compatibility problems.
+After their changes, I had relatively few additional fixes to make so it was definitely a ton of help.

+- Thanks to both codergal89 and stillday for their submitions on fixing the sidebar in v10.
+In the end both helped me resolve the issues that had been plaguing development since v9.

 - Thanks to the people who have provided me with translations to the system.
-Luette for the German translation, LeRatierBretonnien for the French translation, and Alejabar for the Spanish translation.
+Luette for the German translation, LeRatierBretonnien and TheBearLaPatte for the French translation, Alejabar for the Spanish translation, and andre-s-nascimento for the Portugese translation.

 - A special thanks should also be given to my playtesters and friends that helped me with finding bugs in alpha as well as listening to me gripe through problems I ran into.
 I was always able to find feedback when I needed it and opinions on how I could improve functionality: Thorgibrewer (Karl), Kribby-D (Chris), Erk/Embabin (Erik), and Jediisaiah13 (Isaiah).